-Porsche Centre Saskatchewan defends title in 2020 Restoration Challenge.
+Porsche Centre Saskatchewan defends title in 2020/2021 Restoration Challenge.

 Vaughn Wyant found the vehicle in California and where everyone else saw junk, he saw beauty.
-“It was literally delivered to us with bungee cords holding it together,” Vaughn says, “But I’m not interested in what it looked like, I’m interested in the potential of what it could look like.
+“It was literally delivered to us with bungee cords holding it together,” Vaughn says, “But I’m not interested in what it looked like, I’m interested in the potential of what it could become.
 It’s a Porsche convertible from the ’60s with an original hardtop, engine, and transmission.
 It’s going to be magnificent.”

 The task at hand.

-Follow the 2020 Porsche Restoration Challenge.
+Follow the 2020/2021 Porsche Restoration Challenge.